 The last ingredient before assembling the Crawfish Pot Pies into crocks or pie plates is a dose of fresh parsley.
 This is just as important as the trinity to me.
 They go hand in hand, and the smell of parsley added last to a dish always reminds me of my MawMaw cooking in her kitchen.

 After the assembly, the pies are baked in the oven until puffed and golden brown.
-You can always wrap them tightly and freeze to reheat later, they are just as good.
-That’s why making a double batch is such a great idea.
+You can always wrap them tightly and freeze them to reheat later, they are just as good.
+That's why making a double batch is such a great idea.